 The agricultural sector dominates Rwanda’s economy with coffee, tea and tobacco being the most important cash crops accounting for more than half of the total exports.
 The manufacturing sector depends largely on agricultural inputs.
 Apart from the processing of commodities, most industrial activity is small scale and includes mining, textiles, construction materials, pharmaceuticals etc.

-Total trade with the EU summed up to €474 million in 2023.
+Total trade with the EU amounted to €628 million in 2024.
 The EU is Rwanda's third most important trading partner, accounting for a share of 11%.

-Share of Rwanda's exports to the EU that were eligible for EBA preferences in 2023.
+Share of Rwanda's exports to the EU that were eligible for EBA preferences in 2024.

-Rwanda's preference utilisation rate in 2023.
+Rwanda's preference utilisation rate in 2024.

 Although a fairly large share of EU imports from Rwanda is duty free under normal tariffs (notably, coffee and ores), EBA eligible imports have strongly and steadily increased.
 Likewise, Rwanda’s preference utilisation rate has improved considerably over the years, from zero in 2013 to above 90% ever since 2018, showing that the country takes good advantage of the preferences granted under the EBA.
-All of the major EBA-eligible product groups, apparel, fruit and vegetables, plants (cut flowers), and furniture, have utilisation rates of 95% and above.
+The drop of the utilisation rate in 2024 is due to a large export of transport equipment to the EU (worth more than €43 million) not using preferences.
+All of the other major EBA-eligible product groups, apparel, fruit and vegetables, plants (cut flowers), and furniture, have utilisation rates of 95% and above.

 Access all info about EU-Rwanda relations on the International Partnerships website.